 Willie was taken in by his Uncle John who lived in Victor, Texas.
 It was said later that John wouldn't consider taking any of the other children because they weren't old enough to work in the fields.

 Bennie was taken by his Uncle Richard Austin Payne, a mill owner in Rusk, Texas. and Olean was taken by her Aunt Renee (Grogan) Hampton in Whichita Co., Tx.

-No one spoke up for Clifford and during this initial ordeal he went "pillar to post" for sometime, being shuttled from house to house.
+No one spoke up for Clifford and during this initial ordeal he went "pillar to post" for sometime, being shuttled from family to family.
 Many had said he was too old to be a baby and too young to work the fields.
 After some deliberation and seeing that no one was going to come to his rescue, John's wife, Laura, became very upset because of the way he was being treated by the family.
-She told John to hitch the wagon, that she was going to Kleburg and get that baby and that as long as she lived he would have a home.
+She told John to hitch the wagon, that she was going to Kleburg and get that baby and for as long as she lived he would have a home.

 Frank and Myrtle's children would be grown before they were all together again.
 Willie visited his sister Olene in Oklahoma and Bennie in Rusk when he could but distance kept them apart.
 During one of his visits to see Olene he met Olene's best friend, Gertie Anderson.
 Gertie and Olene attended church together and insisted that Willie should go with them.
 Willie & Gertie were married in Ardmore shortly after that first encounter, he was 25 and she turned 16 a few days after their wedding!
 They were happily married for almost 50 years until Willie's death in 1966.
 From this union came three sons and more grandchildren than I can count that are scattered to the four winds.